Title: Key factors affecting the quality of maize

 PhD candidate, North-West University, Faculty of Economic and Management Sciences, Potchefstroom Campus.

 BSc Plant pathology (UP), BSc (Hons) Plant pathology (UP), MSc Quality Management (UK.)

 Co-author: Professor Anna-Marie (AMF) Pelser

-Research Professor, North-West University, Faculty of Economic and Management Sciences- Entity Director – GIFT, Mafikeng Campus.
+Research Professor, North-West University, Faculty of Economic and Financial Sciences- Entity Director – GIFT, Mafikeng Campus.